-My journey as an author and Online business coach started about 2½ years ago when I suddenly lost my job (which I hated).
+My journey as a writer and author started in 2012 when I suddenly lost my job (which I hated).
 I was both thrilled and devastated.
 Given my rather advanced age (73 at the time) I knew that finding another job was going to be challenging at best and impossible at worst . . . but, the truth was I didn’t want one.
 I wanted to work from home and be my own boss again.

 Most of my professional life has been spent as a small business owner or a corporate consultant.
 Experience told me that working for other people usually did not work for me, and I should stop trying to make it work.
 I felt sorry for myself for a couple of days, raged for a minute or two about the injustice of it all, and then decided I was exactly where I needed and wanted to be – even though I had to survive with a very small savings account, no steady income, and no idea what I was going to do next.